(I type everyday at 750words.com. This was todays entry. Straight and uncut.)

 I went to church on Mothers Day.
 Not surprising there.
 I expected my wife to receive a flower, or a bookmark.
 Something cute, but inexpensive.
 She got a baggie of candy, with a smarmy poem explaining why she got a mint, a Starburst, and whatever else was in there.
 (The mint is for your commit'mint'.)

-all the adult women in the congregation that day.
+And, of course, we can't leave anyone out, so the baggies of candy were for all the adult women in the congregation that day.
 I think thats what really got my goat.
 So, I thought to myself, Mothers Day isn't for mothers anymore?
 Apparently not.
 We can't leave out anyone.
 Why not?
 Do we despise our mothers that much?